Hidamari Sketch: Anime

 A 12-episode anime was produced by Shaft and aired in Japan between January 11 and March 29, 2007.
 A two-episode addition aired on television on October 18, 2007.
 The first 12 episodes were released on six DVD compilation volumes containing two episodes each between March 28 and August 22, 2007.
 A DVD containing the two special episodes was released on October 24, 2007.
 A mini-episode/promo for Hidamari Sketch X 365 was screened at the November 18, 2007 "Chou Hidamatsuri in Nippon Budokan" event, where the second season of Hidamari Sketch was announced.
 It was released online on December 12, 2007.
 The anime is not presented in a chronological sequence though episodes do build upon each other thematically, with details shown in earlier episodes becoming important in later ones.
 The first season of Hidamari Sketch was licensed in North America by Sentai Filmworks and distributed by Section23 Films; the first season collection was released on DVD with English subtitles on January 12, 2010.

 A second season entitled Hidamari Sketch × 365 aired in Japan between July 3 and September 25, 2008, and contained 13 episodes with the 14th episode being bundled with the final DVD volume.
 Two special episodes for the second season were broadcast on October 17 and October 24, 2009.
 The second season has also been picked up by Sentai Filmworks, with Section23 Films as distributor.
 The complete collection was released on DVD, April 6, 2010.
 A third season, titled Hidamari Sketch × Hoshimittsu (ひだまりスケッチ×☆☆☆), aired between January 8 and March 26, 2010, and contained 12 episodes.
 Two special episodes for the third season aired in October 2010.
 This season was also picked up by Section23 Films and was released in North America on July 19, 2011.

 Two special episodes titled Hidamari Sketch × SP (ひだまりスケッチ×SP, Hidamari Suketchi Supesharu) aired on October 29 and November 5, 2011, respectively, and were released on Blu-ray Disc and DVD on November 23, 2011, and has yet again been licensed by Sentai Filmworks.
 A fourth anime season titled Hidamari Sketch x Honeycomb (ひだまりスケッチ×ハニカム, Hidamari Suketchi x Hanikamu) aired on TBS and BS-TBS between October 5 and December 21, 2012, and has also been licensed by Sentai Filmworks.
 The series was simulcast by The Anime Network in North America and Anime on Demand in the United Kingdom.
 An original video animation, titled Hidamari Sketch: Sae & Hiro's Graduation Arc (ひだまりスケッチ 沙英・ヒロ 卒業編, Hidamari Suketchi: Sae Hiro Sotsugyō-hen), was released on Blu-ray Disc and DVD on November 27, 2013, and aired on BS-TBS on November 29, 2013.
-In addition to the DVD and Blu-ray releases, all four seasons, as well as the Graduation Arc (but not the other OVAs), are streamed on Sentai's Hidive website.
+In addition to the DVD and Blu-ray releases, all four seasons, as well as the Graduation Arc (but not the other OVAs), were streamed on Sentai's Hidive website until 2026.